 Red Oven may be the pizza place in CityWalk, but they also carry some fantastic and filling salads, including the Caprese, which comes packed with vine-ripened tomatoes, fresh hand-pulled mozzarella, organically-grown Harvill Farms basil, and organic first-pressed extra-virgin olive oil.

 Ever since Toothsome Chocolate Emporium and Savory Feast Kitchen opened their doors, people have been talking about the decadent milkshakes, delicious chocolate almond bread, and every other chocolate delight you can get your hands on, but fear not – there are plenty of lighter options, as well.
 (But, seriously, you have to try one of the milkshakes!)
 Toothsome features a very unique menu, and the salad choices are no different, especially the Super Foods Salad – it has spinach, arugula, avocado, quinoa, asparagus, sundried tomatoes, red onion, pine nuts, and feta cheese and is topped with a citrus vinaigrette.
 It’s an excellent way to get an energy boost before heading into a long day at the parks.

 If you’re looking for a quick-service option, Fusion Bistro Sushi & Sake Bar might be for you!
 Everything from sushi, sashimi, and hand rolls are available.
 They also offer bento boxes and beef skewers made to order.

 Additional tips for eating healthy at Universal Orlando

-Always feel free to ask your server or person where you’re placing your order about healthier options.
-Generally they will be able to substitute sides or change options from fried to grilled.
+Always feel free to ask your server about healthier options.
+Generally, they will be able to substitute sides or change options from fried to grilled.

-But don’t forget, you are on vacation — treat yourself to a snack here or there, because Universal has some the best around!
+And, finally, don’t forget: you are on vacation!
+Don’t be afraid to treat yourself to a snack here or there, because Universal has some of the best around.